© 2020 All rights reserved

 Consider Outsourcing Your Cyber Security to Experts

 If yours is not a very large firm, it’s highly doubtful that you have the kind of cyber security expertise in-house to give your data the most effective ongoing protection.
 And that doesn’t mean many of the largest firms necessarily have this kind of expertise either.
-To effectively protect your data yourself, you will need to set up a security operations center to inspect all your traffic, categorize it according to risk level, stop suspect traffic in its tracks and immediately repair damage.
+To effectively protect your data yourself, you will need to set up a security operations center to inspect all your traffic, categorize it according to risk level, stop suspect traffic in its tracks and immediately repair the damage.
 Of course, a solid crisis management plan must also be in place in case your systems are breached.
 And that’s just the beginning.

 Law firm cyber threats change constantly.
 You need real experts who keep up with it.
 And if you do bring in experts, make sure they focus only on law firms.

 Law firms have made a lot of strides in taking measures to protect against cyber risks, but not enough.
 Law firms should regularly assess their risks.
 Most do not have the expertise to do that and should look for the most qualified outside experts they can find to advise them.
 Technology is constantly changing and so are security threats.
-Establishing good cyber security is an ongoing process not a one-time or occasional event.
+Establishing good cyber security is an ongoing process, not a one-time or occasional event.

-It’s time to prioritize cyber security: It requires professional expertise, sophisticated strategies and complex technology.
+It’s time to prioritize cyber security: It requires professional expertise, sophisticated strategies, and complex technology.
 It is not an overstatement to say that today the future of your firm depends on providing yourself and your clients with strong, effective security against hackers and cyber thieves.